 All old news you say?
 Let’s refresh your memory and maybe add a fact or two about your skin.

-Even one bad sunburn as a kid will increase your chances for skin cancer by 50%.
+Even one bad sunburn as a kid will increase your chances of skin cancer by 50%.
 That is a pretty substantial risk to take.

 I know that sunbed tanning was so cool!
 You loved how you looked, and it was too cold outside to get a tan.

 Let’s look to the future for a moment.
 In the blink of your eye, ten years have gone by.
 The result of keeping a tan, even in the winter way back then is showing up.

 Your skin will require more care and attention to look as good as you know it can.
 You will soon be spending more money on skincare.
 Sooner in life than your age suggests you should.

 You knew this was in your future.
 Even when you were going out without protection from the sun all that time.
 You knew that skin cancer could be in your future.
-At least by the time you were 20 you knew.
+At least by the time you were 20, you knew.

 Yes, most skin cancer is not life-threatening, if caught in time.
 We know people along the way who have had visits with a dermatologist.
 These doctors can help you if you have an early caught skin cancer.

 For me, it is to watch my grandson play baseball.
 That is the one thing that I will get out for.
 Otherwise, I can schedule my outside time.
 Make it through to a time of less sun exposure, like before 10 AM or after 4 PM.

-Is The Necessity for Prevention Apparent
+Is The Necessity for Prevention Apparent?

 Protect Your Family From The Sun

-The link below is for some examples of what the neglected solar keratosis looks like.
+The link below is for some examples of what neglected solar keratosis looks like.
 Did your lips receive some exposure and develop a crusty scab?

 Awareness makes you think.
 As you are now aware, click on the link below to get some idea of what these early stages look like.